rails/rails/guides/source/active_record_validations_callbacks.md

 ### Grouping conditional validations

-Sometimes it is useful to have multiple validations use one condition, it can be easily achieved using +with_options+.
+Sometimes it is useful to have multiple validations use one condition, it can be easily achieved using `with_options`.

 ```ruby
 class User < ActiveRecord::Base